Workshops / Trainings / Courses

 Sand tray work :

 Clients choose from a range of miniature figures and objects, and arrange them in the sand.
-The ‘theatre of the sandbox’ provides a controlled space to express and explore emotions and life issues.
-Once feelings are organised and externalised in sandplay, they can be contemplated from a distance, and then assimilated.– integrating inner and outer worlds.
+The sand tray provides a controlled space to express and explore emotions and life issues.
+Once feelings are organised and externalised in this way, they can be viewed and reflected on from a distance, enabling the integration of inner and outer worlds.
 Talking or playing with the therapist, the client can explore relationships, make connections and explore new possibilities.

 ‘ Sandplay is hands on psychological work.
 It is a powerful therapeutic technique that facilitates the psyche’s natural capacity for healing.
 In a “free and protected” space provided by the therapist, a client creates a concrete manifestation of his / her imaginal world using sand, water, and miniature objects’.
 (C.G.Jung).